 PITTSBURGH — The Pennsylvania Department of Health has updated its plan to distribute the coronavirus vaccine in phases.
-Right now, Pennsylvania is in Phase 1A, but added four new groups to that on March 31.
+Right now, Pennsylvania is in Phase 1B, but as of April 13, will open eligibility to all adults in the state.

 - Stay informed on the latest coronavirus updates here